didaquis/mongodb-database-backup/README.md

 ### 📚 How to restore a database on a local instance of MongoDB server using a backup?
 The following command will import the database backup to the mongod instance running on the localhost interface (port 27017).
 Here is the command.
-Here we mention the folder name, so the database backup from the mention folder will be imported:
+Note that this command will delete the database before restoring the backup:
 `mongorestore --drop --archive=backups/2021-12-06.gz --gzip`

 If you prefer rename your database during restoration process, use this command instead: